AlgoriX Policies

 4.1 WHAT CLIENT INFORMATION DO WE COLLECT ?

-Information Directly Provided By You
+Information Directly Provided By Client

 While using AlgoriX Properties, visitors may be asked to voluntarily provide personal information.
 This might occur when visitors register for an AlgoriX account, subscribe to our mailing list, fill out a lead generation form on social media, or contact us via our website.
 Often, the information we collect include contact details (name, email, phone number), personal information (company, job title, office location), messages detailing the nature of communication, and any attachments visitors may include in relation to this.

-Information That’s Automatically Collected,
+Information That’s Automatically Collected

 Subject to prior consent for EU resident Clients, we use cookies and pixel tags on AlgoriX properties to collect information that may be considered as personal data in some countries including those under the EU.
-This information allows us to keep track of visitor interactions, optimize our services, customize user experience and allow ad retargetting.
-More information is provided on “Section 3 – Cookies and Similar Tracking Technologies.”.
+This information allows us to keep track of visitor interactions, optimize our services, customize user experience and allow ad retargeting.
+More information is provided on “Section 3 – Cookies and Similar Tracking Technologies.”

 4.2 HOW WE USE THE INFORMATION COLLECTED FROM OUR CLIENTS AND PROSPECTS